 Students continue looking at two-dimensional figures on the coordinate plane, concentrating on the coordinates of the resulting figure after transformations, including dilations learned in Grade 7.
-(Common Core Mathematics Companion, Pg.
-181)

-- Translation Coordinates Two problems both require students to graph a two-dimensional figure's translation and identify the new coordinates. - Rotation Coordinates Two problems both require students to graph a two-dimensional figure's rotation and identify the new coordinates. - Reflection Coordinates Two problems both require students to graph a two-dimensional figure's reflection and identify the new coordinates.
+- Translation Coordinates Two problems both require students to graph a two-dimensional figure's translation and identify the new coordinates. - Rotation Coordinates Two problems both require students to graph a two-dimensional figure's rotation and identify the new coordinates.